 Geological Description Rocks consist in an Upper Jurassic ophiolitic complex with basaltic pillow-lava flows and interbedded radiolarites, well visible in the Devant-y-Bon inlet cliffs, along the northeastern coast.
 Red radiolarian chert layers are linked to an origin in the Pacific Ocean and were deposited during Tithonian, coevally to outstanding basaltic pillow-lavas emplacement (Mattinson et al., 1973, 2008; Neill et al., 2010).
 This sequence represents a part of the exhumed base of the Cenozoic to present-day active Lesser Antilles volcanic arc.
 The interpretation of the ophiolitic complex is debated, and authors propose an ophiolite-type oceanic crust or a back-arc spreading ridge model, the latter being overwhelmingly favored.
 The geosite is also a perfect place to observe important tectonics (faults, folds and thrusts) allowing the reconstruction of the geodynamics evolution of the Caribbean plate (Corsini et al., 2011).
-Indeed, La Désirade Island is a key-site, which recorded the subduction

-Geological map of La Désirade Island and location of the Global Geosite.
+Indeed, La Désirade Island is a key-site, which recorded the subduction Geological map of La Désirade Island and location of the Global Geosite.
 Modified after Westercamp (1980) and Corsini et al. (2011).
+Red star: IUGS-Geological Heritage Site. polarity reversal (between Caribbean, North and South America plates), from eastward to westward during the Late Jurassic to Early Cretaceous.
+Upper Pleistocene - Holocene coral limestone overlies the ophiolite complex, reflecting the recent uplift of the island and the sea-level variations during the Quaternary Period (Léticée et al., 2019).

-Red star: IUGS-Geological Heritage Site.
-Scientific research and tradition Pioneering studies date back to 1960s.
-Geologists demonstrated La Désirade Island is a crucial element for understanding the proto Pacific-Caribbean margin and Caribbean plate geodynamics and the current tectonic setting of the Lesser Antilles are through numerous scientific papers.
+Outstanding outcrop of Late Jurassic pillow-lava flows, oldest witness of back-arc spreading ridge of Scientific research and tradition Pioneering studies date back to 1960s.
+Geologists demonstrated La Désirade Island is a crucial element for understanding the proto Pacific-Caribbean margin and Caribbean plate geodynamics and the current tectonic setting of the Lesser Antilles arc through numerous scientific papers.
 This geosite benefits from a National Natural Reserve label since 2011.
 THE SOUTH TIBETAN DETACHMENT SYSTEM IN THE RONGBUK VALLEY CHINA

 The STDS (White arrow just above the withish rocks corresponding to deformed Miocene leucogranite) dipping to the North (top-down-to-the North sense of shear), Rongbuk valley.
 Upper part of the photo: Tethyan Sedimentary rocks; Lower part of the photo: high-grade metamorphic rocks belonging to the Greater Himalaya.
 THE PLACE WHERE THE HIGHEST REGIONAL SCALE LOW-ANGLE NORMAL FAULT OF THE EARTH CAN BE DIRECTLY OBSERVED.
 The discovery during the 1980's of orogen-perpendicular extension in the Himalayas along the South Tibetan Detachment System (STDS) coeval with compression revolutionized models of orogenic belts (Burg et al., 1984) and improved considerably understanding of their tectonic-metamorphic evolution.
-The exhumation of deeply seated metamorphic rocks in the

-194

-core of the Himalayan belt was made possibly by displacement on the STDS.
+The exhumation of deeply seated metamorphic rocks in the core of the Himalayan belt was made possibly by displacement on the STDS.
 Rongbuk Valley is of scientific importance because in this location the complex STDS architecture, with brittle and ductile branches, was described and formalized (Carosi et al., 1998).
 Moreover, here the lower ductile structure was identified as the major extensional feature.

-SITE 072

-GEOLOGICAL Period Miocene

-LOCATION Rongbuk Valley, southern Tibet.
-China.
-28° 16' 02" N 086° 48' 36" E

-MAIN GEOLOGICAL INTEREST Tectonics

-posed against the NCF.
-In this place, it was

-demonstrated that the lower ductile shear

-must be considered the main extensional

-feature of the STDS.